MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/how-to-dotnet-vector-index-query.md

 - An existing Azure Cosmos DB for NoSQL account.
   - If you don't have an Azure subscription, [Try Azure Cosmos DB for NoSQL free](https://cosmos.azure.com/try/).
   - If you have an existing Azure subscription, [create a new Azure Cosmos DB for NoSQL account](how-to-create-account.md).
-- Latest version of the Azure Cosmos DB [.NET](sdk-dotnet-v3.md) SDK (Release: 3.45.0 or later, Preview: 3.46.0-preview.0 or later.)
+- Latest version of the Azure Cosmos DB [.NET](sdk-dotnet-v3.md) SDK (Release: 3.45.0 or later, Preview: 3.46.0-preview.0 or later).

 ## Enable the feature